Replacing a Lost Title in Kansas

 Your replacement title will be issued within 40 days.
 If you don't receive it after 6 weeks, call Titles and Registrations at (785) 296-3621.

-Complete an Application for Duplicate/Secured/Reissued Title (Form TR-720B) and mail it, along with a check for $10, to:
+Complete an Application for Duplicate/Secured/Reissued Title (Form TR-720B) and mail it, along with a check for $10, to the Titles and Registrations at

 Department of Revenue